How it Works: Recharge to Google Analytics connection

 This is a guide to how Littledata's Recharge connection works with your Google Analytics setup.
 We look at which subscription events you can track, how to use Littledata's views and filters in your GA account, and how the integration works behind the scenes.

-For information on sending Recharge data to your Segment workspace, see the Shopify to Segment guide (under 'Subscription events').
+For information on sending Recharge data to your Segment workspace, see the Shopify to Segment guide (under "Subscription events").

 In addition to the one-off orders tracked automatically by Littledata's Shopify connection, our Recharge connection tracks different types of subscription orders, including first-time subscription orders, recurring orders, and prepaid subscriptions.
 This helps with both marketing analysis (seeing where subscribers come from) and LTV analysis (seeing where your best subscribers come from, and how their subscriptions evolve over time).